-Richard Harding is Professor of Organisational History.
-From 1990 to 1999 he was Director of the Management Development and Accrediation Centre of the University of Westminster, which specialised in delivering competence-based and academic management awards to corporate clients.
-Since then he has worked on specialist masters programmes in management/organisation development and strategic leadership.
+Richard Harding is Professor Emeritus of the University.
+From 1990 to 1999 he was Director of the Management Development and Accreditation Centre of the University of Westminster, which specialised in delivering competence-based and academic management awards to corporate clients.
+He has worked on specialist masters programmes in management/organisation development and strategic leadership.
 He was Head of the Department of Leadership and Professional Development (2010-2017).
 He has particular interests in the development of doctoral education.

 PhD University of London

 Trustee of the British Commission for Maritime History